-It was eerily quiet, no people on the beach, no vendors, no one at all.
+It was eerily quiet, with no people on the beach, no vendors, no one at all.
 We almost didn’t know what to do!
 We took a seat and just took it all in.
 Island hopping to a remote island, from an already pretty remote island.
-Sun is out, water is transparent and life is good.
+The sun is out, the water is transparent and life is good.

 Lugbon Beach Lunch

 Adventuring is hard work!
 It was time for lunch and we had circled back to be close to the Romblon Island Port.
 However, we stopped off at Lugbon Beach to chill under the palm trees.
 We had brought our fried chicken and rice for lunch.

 Sitting under the palm trees on the sand, we chatted with some locals who were selling coffee and pastries, which made for a perfect dessert.

 The palm trees on Lugbon were epic and reminded me of some of the island hopping in Coron.
 Further down the beach was a cool bamboo pier that I believe was being used for supplies to the massive hotel that is under construction.